- Thailand Travel Guide

 Trains can be booked up to 60 days in advance.
 Except for Thai holidays and the period around Christmas and New Years, trains only occasionally sell out so it’s possible to get a sleeper right up to the day of travel and very possible to get a seat anytime (as long as you’re not picky about where you sit or what class of ticket you buy).

-There are multiple ways to book your ticket: in person at Hualamphong station; through a travel agent in Bangkok; in advance through thairailticket.com (this is the official Thai Railways website but it’s not terribly user friendly so be patient); or book through ThailandTrainTicket.com (an online booking agency that will charge a small fee).
+There are multiple ways to book your ticket: in person at Hualamphong station; through a travel agent in Bangkok; or in advance online (which is tricky and always changing a little).

 It’s easiest to book in person in Bangkok.
 You’ll get the most choices for train times and be able to stipulate the exact setup you want (e.g. for booking multiple sleepers) – but you run the risk of trains being sold out.

 Thus, booking in advance might be required – especially if you’re on a tight schedule – but be prepared to make some compromises.
 Some online agencies only sell tickets for the overnight train that departs Bangkok at 19:30.
 (This is my favorite train for getting to Samui and has a great connection for getting on the ferry.)

 In summary: if you have some flexibility wait until you’re in Thailand to book your train tickets.
 On your first morning walk into a travel agency and ask about booking your onward train ticket to your destination.
 They’ll lay out all your options and book your tickets for you.
 You’ll be able to stop back later that day or the next morning to grab your tickets.
 You should be able to get tickets that leave Bangkok within 1 day to 3 days – though it can be longer around peak travel periods like Christmas and New Years.